ROCm/rocWMMA/docs/source/API_Reference_Guide.rst

 Introduction
 ************

-rocWMMA is a `BLAS's Level 3 GEMM <http://www.netlib.org/blas/#_level_3>`__ implementation on top of AMD's Radeon Open Compute `ROCm <https://rocm.github.io/install.html>`__ runtime and toolchains. rocWMMA is leveraging AMD's GPU hardware matrix cores through HIP and optimized for AMD's latest discrete GPUs.
+rocWMMA is AMD's C++ library for accelerating mixed precision matrix multiply-accumulate operations

+leveraging specialized GPU matrix cores on AMD's latest discrete GPUs.
+A C++ API is provided to facilitate

+decomposition of matrix multiply-accumulate problems into discretized block fragments and to parallelize

+block-wise operations across multiple GPU wavefronts.
+The API is implemented in GPU device code: it empowers

+user device kernel code with direct use of GPU matrix cores.
+Moreover, this code can benefit from inline compiler

+optimization passes and does not incur additional overhead of external runtime calls or extra kernel launches.

 ======== =========
 Acronym  Expansion
 ======== =========
-**GEMM**    **GE**\ neral **M**\ atrix **M**\ ultiply **WMMA**    **W**\ arp **M**\ atrix **M**\ ultiply **A**\ ccumulate **ROCm**    **R**\ adeon **O**\ pen E\ **C**\ osyste\ **m** **HIP**     **H**\ eterogeneous-Compute **I**\ nterface for **P**\ ortability
+**GEMM**    **GE**\ neral **M**\ atrix **M**\ ultiply **WMMA**    **W**\ avefront **M**\ ixed precision **M**\ ultiply **A**\ ccumulate **ROCm**    **R**\ adeon **O**\ pen **C**\ ompute platfor\ **m** **HIP**     **H**\ eterogeneous-Compute **I**\ nterface for **P**\ ortability
 ======== =========

-The aim of rocWMMA is to provide:

-- functionality similar to Legacy BLAS's Level 3 GEMM, adapted to run on GPUs
-- high performance robust implementation

-rocWMMA is written in C++14 and HIP.
-It uses AMD's ROCm runtime to run on GPU devices.
+rocWMMA is written in C++14 and may be applied directly in device kernel code.
+Library code is templated

-Specifically, the rocWMMA library enhances the portability of CUDA WMMA code to AMD's heterogeneous platform and provides an interface to use underlying hardware matrix multiplication (MFMA) units.
+for modularity and uses available meta-data to provide opportunities for compile-time inferences and optimizations.

-The ROCWMMA API exposes memory and MMA (Matrix Multiply Accumulate) functions that operate on blocks, or 'fragments' of data appropriately sized for warp (thread block) execution.
+The rocWMMA API exposes block-wise data load / store and matrix multiply-accumulate functions appropriately sized

-ROCWMMA code is templated for componentization and for providing ability to make compile-time optimizations based on available meta-data.

-rocWMMA library is an ongoing Work-In-Progress (WIP).

-The official rocWMMA API is the C99 API defined in rocwmma.h and therefore the use of any other public symbols is discouraged.
-All other C/C++ interfaces may not follow a deprecation model and so can change without warning from one release to the next.

-rocWMMA uses the provided device memory functions to allocate device memory for the input and output matrices and filling/copying it with appropriate input data.

-rocWMMA functions run on the host and they call HIP to launch rocWMMA kernels that run on the device in a HIP stream.

-Before calling a rocWMMA function arrays must be copied to the device.
-Integer scalars like m, n, k are stored on the host.
-Floating point scalars like alpha and beta can be on host or device.
+for thread-block execution on data fragments.
+Matrix multiply-accumulate functionality supports mixed precision inputs

+and outputs with native fixed-precision accumulation.
+The rocWMMA Coop API provides wave/warp collaborations

+within the thread-blocks for block-wise data load and stores.
+Supporting code is required for GPU device

+management and for kernel invocation.
+Kernel code samples and tests provided are built and launched via the HIP

+ecosystem within ROCm.

-Below is a simple example code for calling rocwmma functions load_matrix_sync, store_matrix_sync, fill_fragment, mma_sync.
+Below is a simple example code for calling rocWMMA functions load_matrix_sync, store_matrix_sync, fill_fragment, mma_sync.

 .. code-block:: c++